Jrenk/lsbot/README.md

 # Introduction #

+This bot automates the processes needed to get credits in the Browsergame www.leitstellenspiel.de

 # Explanation #

 # Open Tasks / Future Features #

-* new missions needs to be generated using only the bot
+* new missions need to be generated using only the bot
 * automation of building Fire Stations
 * add more useable cars
+* handle shared accidents in accident list
+* handle timed accidents -> alert fire trucks just before the accident starts
 * handle the case where more Firefighters are needed
 * handle also Ambulances and Police Cars